Reinstatement of the Death Penalty

 The final procedural reform was proportionality review, a practice that assists states in identifying and eliminating disparities in sentencing.
 The state appellate court can use this process to compare the sentence in a case being reviewed with other cases within the state, to see if it is disproportionate.
 Because the reforms were acknowledged by the Supreme Court, some states wishing to reinstate their death penalty sentences included them in revised statutes.
 However, inclusion was not required by the Court.
 Therefore, some of the resulting new statutes include variations on the procedural reforms found in Gregg.

-The ten-year moratorium on executions that began with the Jackson and Witherspoon decisions ended on January 17, 1977, with the execution of Gary Gilmore by firing squad in Utah.
-Gilmore did not challenge his death sentence.
-That same year, Oklahoma became the first state to adopt lethal injection as a means of execution though it would be five more years until Charles Brooks became the first person executed by lethal injection in Texas on December 2, 1982.
+The 10-year moratorium on executions that began with the Jackson and Witherspoon decisions ended on January 17, 1977, with the execution of Gary Gilmore by firing squad in Utah.
+Gilmore didn't challenge his death sentence.
+That same year, Oklahoma became the first state to adopt lethal injection as a means of execution, though it would be five more years until Charles Brooks became the first person executed by lethal injection in Texas on December 2, 1982.

-As you can see, death penalty cases are some of the more serious cases prosecuted in our system and have generated significant constitutional review by the courts.
+As you can see, death penalty cases have generated significant constitutional review by the courts, with results ranging from a nationwide moratorium to the general reinstatement of the death penalty.
 If you've been charged with a crime, even if you're not facing the death penalty, having an experienced criminal defense attorney is critical when it comes to protecting your rights and ensuring a fair process.
-Reach out to one today and receive a free initial evaluation of your case.